 I’ll tell you who pour over isn’t for; on a late Wednesday morning, as you’re rushing to work because you’ve overslept, you’ll want to use a real coffeemaker to look after the brew while you’re trying to brush your teeth and hair at the same time.

-In other words, if you don’t have 10 minutes to prepare, brew, weigh, make, and calculate the physics of your pour over brew, forget about it.
-A standard drip coffee maker is probably your best choice instead.
+In other words, if you don’t have 10 minutes to prepare, brew, weigh, make, and calculate the physics of your pour-over brew, forget about it.
+A standard drip brewer is probably your best choice instead.

 How to choose the best manual coffee maker for you?